 "It's so important that you take your medication and you comply with treatment, because if you don't, you're going come back here.
 And we don't want you to come back here," she says to an inmate through glass.

 Because of its size, the L.A.
 County jail system is the country's largest de facto mental institution, and Hough has held a job here for 15 years.
-She's now the head of clinical psychiatry.
+She's now the head of the Department of Mental Health at Twin Towers.

 The hospital within the prison opened in 1977, right around the height of de-institutionalization, when mental hospitals were closing.
 About 30 inmates get treatment on this level, but jail officials say they wish they had many times that number of beds to cope with all the acute cases.

-"In many ways, we are a hospital," says Hough, the psychiatrist.
+"In many ways, we are a hospital," says Hough.
 "What brought them into the system was an alleged crime, and we certainly at the Department of Mental Health are not here to judge that.
 But while they are here and they suffer from a mental illness, we will provide care."

 The county says it is trying to make the best of a tough situation, but columnist Steve Lopez calls it a crime.